 “Clean your fucking feet.
 Keep your hands off the upholstery.
 You fuck anything, you pay to fix it… and I’m not joking when I tell you that it won’t be cheap.”

 They take my declaration in the spirit that it’s offered.
 Dead seriousness.

 Nate opens the back door for Amy and helps her inside.
 He hops in the front seat and sits with his hands folded in his lap while I start the engine.
 My baby roars to life, her throaty rumble a testament to the power underneath her hood.

 “Hold onto your panties,” I tell Amy when our eyes meet in the rear-vision mirror.
 “You’re in for the ride of your life.
 Anything Nate has to offer after tonight will feel like a letdown.”

 The small amount of tension she was carrying in her shoulders after I cut dead her offer to talk dissipates when Amy grins at me and nods.

 Sitting next to me, Nate lifts his arm and balls his hand into a fist like he’s about to punch me.
 I glare at him and he thinks twice.
 I won’t hesitate to turf the pair of them out of my car and make them use Nate’s Harley to run Hooligan’s late-night errands, and he knows this.
 He lowers his hands back into his lap and remains sitting with an unnatural stillness so he doesn’t touch anything he shouldn’t.

 Once the Camaro is warmed up, I reverse out of the driveway and take off down the street.

-Amy squeals when she slides around on the leather seat in the back until she manages to grab the “Oh, shit” handle above her door and Nate has to brace himself on the dash when I take the first corner too fast.
+Amy squeals when she slides around on the leather back seat until she manages to grab the “Oh, shit” handle above her door.
+Nate braces himself on the dash when I take the first corner too fast.